sdauby/credit-pricing/README.md

 For example, this ensures that a 3Y CDS on JPM in USD and a 5Y CDS on JPM in USD use one S3 model rather than two.
-Although this example is a little contrived because of the extreme simplicity of the S3 model, it illustrates that grouping instruments priced with the same method (S3, IR) enables performance optimisations, something that would not be possible if the `Pricer` interface were for single instruments rather than collections of instruments.
+Although this example is a little contrived because of the extreme simplicity of the S3 model, it illustrates that grouping instruments priced with the same method enables performance optimisations, something that would not be possible if the `Pricer` interface were for single instruments rather than collections of instruments.